miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-vim-exercises/CKAD-Exam-Tips-vim-exercises-004.md

 If the file vimisawesome.yaml does not exist, Vim opens a new file.

 ### Send vim to background
+If you viewed some resource in the terminal and need to see the output again, but now you are in vim editing a document, don't leave Vim, just hide it.

 Put vim to sleep, ***z***zzz...
-If you viewed some resource in the terminal and need to see the output again, but now you are in vim editing a pod, don't leave Vim, just hide it.

 ```bash
 control z